equelin/vsphere-ha-deepdive/README.md

 Let it be clear that this is a trial, and this may or may not result in a follow up.
 I am starting with the vSphere High Availability content as that is what I am most familiar with and will be easiest to update.

-Now for some formalities, before we dive right in to it.
-The author of this content works for VMware.
-The opinion expressed in this publication is the authors’ personal opinion.
-Content published was not approved in advance by VMware and does not necessarily reflect the view and opinion of VMware.
-This is the authors’ book, not a VMware book.

 A special thanks goes out to everyone who has contributed in any shape or form to this project.
 First of all Frank Denneman, the person whom I wrote the first 3 versions of the Clustering Deepdive with and who designed all the great diagrams which you find throughout this publication.
 Of course also: Doug Baer for editing the content in the past and my technical conscious: Keith Farkas, Cormac Hogan, Manoj Krishnan, Anne Holler, Mustafa Uysal and Gabriel Tarasuk-Levin.